polyglot-jones/swagger/README.md

 They are all optional, although using at least @Title and @Description is highly recommended.

     // @APIVersion 1.0.0
-    // @Title My Cool API
+    // @APITitle My Cool API
-    // @Description My API usually works as expected.
+    // @APIDescription My API usually works as expected.
 But sometimes its not true
     // @Contact api@contact.me
     // @TermsOfServiceUrl http://google.com/
     // @License BSD